TheFes/HA-configuration/include/script/00_general/google_cast/docs/google_home_resume.md

 # Prerequisites
 1. The entity_id's for media_player entities from the Spotify integration should be formatted like `media_player.spotify_{{ spotcast user }}`.
 For the primary Spotcast user you can use whatever you want as `{{ spotcast user }}`.
 1. The primary Spotcast user needs to be specified under `primary_spotcast` (see comment above).
 1. To determine the Spotify account, the source in the Spotify media_players is used.
 This is compared to the friendly name of the Goolge Home media_player.
-Therefor the Google Home media players in HA need to have the exact same name as they have in the Google Home app (this is also already a requirement for Spotcast to work with entity_id's)
+Therefor the Google Home media players in HA need to have the exact same name as they have in the Google Home app (this is also already a requirement for Spotcast to work with entity_id's).
+For more details see [this post](https://community.home-assistant.io/t/script-to-resume-google-cast-devices-after-they-have-been-interrupted-by-any-action/383896/33).
 1. Google Nest Hub speakers can be entered under the variable `players_screen`.
 This will make sure the photo display is turned on again after the TTS in case nothing was already playing.
 1. If you use speaker groups in the Google Home app, you can enter them under the variable `speaker_groups`.
 If you use them, you'll need to complete this variable, and add the group members in there as well (see the script for an example).